Did you know?

 Predicts the ruin of the state. – William Blake

 The Miniature Schnauzer hails from Germany where he is known as the Zwergschnauzer.
-He was created by crossing the Standard Schnauzer with smaller breeds such as the Affenpinscher and Miniature Pinscher.
+He may have been created by crossing the Standard Schnauzer with smaller breeds such as the Affenpinscher and Miniature Pinscher, or he may have been bred down from the smaller specimens of the Standard Schnauzer.